Rapid Rail

 Rapid Rail Sdn Bhd is the operator of the rapid transit (metro) system serving Kuala Lumpur and the Klang Valley area in Malaysia.
-A subsidiary of Prasarana Malaysia, it is the sole operator of five rapid transit lines which collectively form the Rapid KL rapid transit system.
-The system currently consists of three light rapid transit (LRT) lines, two mass rapid transit (MRT) lines and a monorail line, with another MRT and LRT line currently under construction.
+A subsidiary of Prasarana Malaysia, it is the sole operator of six rapid transit lines which collectively form the Rapid KL rapid transit system.
+The system currently consists of four light rapid transit (LRT) lines, two mass rapid transit (MRT) lines and a monorail line, with another MRT currently under construction.

 The LRT (narrow profile) and MRT (wide profile) lines operate on standard gauge rail, while the KL Monorail operates on an ALWEG straddle beam.
 Train services operate from 6:00 a.m. and typically end before midnight daily, with frequencies varying from approximately three minutes during peak hours to fourteen minutes during non-peak hours.

 History

 Malaysia's efforts to revolutionise commuting began in 1984 when the then Minister of Federal Territory Shahrir Abdul Samad released details of a light rapid transit (LRT) system implementation study for Kuala Lumpur.
 Many were skeptical over its implementation, especially when financing was a major question.
 The study, undertaken by a Belgian consortium in association with Spie Batignolles of France in cooperation with Master Carriage Malaysia Sdn Bhd, was for an urban or suburban LRT system - powered by overhead electric lines or catenaries.
 The system - covering 18 stations between Petaling Jaya and Sentul - was targeted for implementation in 1984 and completion in 1988.
 Unfortunately, the project did not take off until 4 years later, when the Government of Malaysia signed an agreement with Sistem Transit Aliran Ringan Sdn Bhd (STAR).
 The first LRT line, named STAR LRT after its owner, was constructed and opened completely in 1998.
 The original system consisted of 36 stations along two routes, Sentul Timur – Ampang and Sentul Timur – Sri Petaling.

 Around the same time, the government signed another agreement with Projek Usahasama Transit Ringan Automatik Sdn Bhd (PUTRA) to construct the second LRT system.
 The line, known as PUTRA LRT, featured a single route from Gombak in the north to Kelana Jaya in the south.
 The section of the line was built underground and became Malaysia's first underground railway.
 The line was fully operational in 1999, and complemented the STAR LRT system.